-- While the United States Army is a division of the armed forces of the United States, the United States Marines are a subdivision of the United States navy that is a division of the US Military.
+- While the United States Army is a division of the armed forces of the United States, the United States Marines are a subdivision of the United States navy is a division of the US Military.

 - Both the US Army, as well as the US Marines, are specialized forces for land operations.
 U.S. Marines are there to help the Navy gain control of foreign territory by attacking enemy territory and clearing it for Navy takeover.

-- The United States Army is the largest land combat force in the United States armed forces and has a different role in defending the nation and against enemy forces.
+- The United States Army is the largest land combat force in the United States armed forces and has a different role in defending the nation against enemy forces.

 - The basic combat training of the two forces is different due to the difference in performance.